certeu/morio/docs/docs/reference/deploy/readme.md

 ---

 Morio can be set up as a [stand-alone][s] deployment, or as a [clustered][c] deployment.
-In addition, both for stand-alone deployments and clustered deployments, one or more flanking nodes can be added.
+In addition, one or more flanking nodes can be added to each of these deployment types.

 <Related>
 Refer to [node types](/docs/reference/nodes) to understand the role of flanking nodes.